allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 the monthly cost of maintaining the database with data was close to € 3000.
 Specifically, we were able to switch from a database based on a 12 vCore and 3TB model (€ ~3000) to a Standard DTU with 100 units and 150GB (€ ~125).
-As we could see, our effort paid off, as we went down to around € 125 per month, which is a huge saving and a decision we believe was well worth it.
+As we could see, our effort paid off.

 ![Cost reduction](/img/articles/2023-05-18-save-money-on-large-database/montly-cost-reduction.png)

 The above example demonstrates how to greatly reduce infrastructure costs.
 Of course, the described procedure will apply to specific cases and data characteristics.
-However, if you have a similar problem, I think it is worth considering the solution described by us.
+However, if you have a similar problem, I think it is worth considering this approach.